boxyhq/remix-auth-sso/README.md

-# BoxyHQSAMLStrategy
+# BoxyHQSSOStrategy

-The BoxyHQ SAML strategy can be used to enable SAML login in your remix app.
+The BoxyHQ SSO strategy can be used to enable Single Sign-On (SSO) in your remix app.
 It extends the OAuth2Strategy.

 # Demo